peter88213/aeon3yw/docs/usage.md

 ## Installation path

-The **install.bat** installation script installs *aeon3yw.pyw* in the user profile.
+The setup script installs *aeon3yw.pyw* in the user profile.
 This is the installation path on Windows:

 `c:\Users\<user name>\.pywriter\aeon3yw`